jayrbolton/wot-identity/README.md

 Modify the identity info json for a user. `identityInfo` should be an object that can be auto-converted to JSON.
 The cert will get re-signed.

 The `user` object must have properties for `signKeys`, `cert`.

+## changePass(user, oldPass, newPass, callback)

+Change a user's passphrase given their old passphrase.
+This will re-encrypt the user's private keys using the new passhprase.
+It does not change any keys or any other info.